ArnabMdev/Flappy_bird/README.md

-# Flappy_bird
-A small Flappy Bird game made to Test out Some Unity features
+A simple flappy bird clone made in Unity.